Compare Cheap Pet Insurance

 Larger insurance companies have an advantage, because a vet is more likely to accept direct payments from larger insurers such as PetPlan, Animal Friends or Insurance Emporium.
 For example, over a third of UK vets have signed up to Animal Friends' Pawtal payment system, which allows vets to access details of cover and pre-authorisation for treatment within an hour and will pay your vet the same working day (for successful claims submitted before 5 pm).
 To find out if your vet will accept payment from any specific insurance company, contact the vet directly.

 There are certainly ways to increase the odds that your vet can and will take a direct payment from your insurance company.
 Vets are more likely to accept direct payment from an insurance company if you plan ahead and get pre-authorization of payment.
 By getting pre-authorization, the insurance company essentially confirms you have appropriate cover and agrees to payment, so the vet doesn't need to worry about non-payment.
+It's not unusual for a vet to require pre-authorisation.

 Finally, be aware that your vet may impose an administration fee of £10 to £20 to handle any pre-authorization paperwork and/or dealing with the insurance company on your behalf.
 This administration fee will not be covered by your insurance, but is the responsibility of the pet owner.